-The Bonds of each series were offered for sale by the County at public bidding on March 18, 2014, in accordance with the official Notice of Sale.
-Bank of America Merrill Lynch was awarded the Series A Public Improvement Bonds at a price of \$129,095,059.80, BOSC, Inc. was awarded the Series B Public Improvement Bonds at a price of \$1,509,720.00, and Robert W. Baird & Co., Inc. was awarded the Metropolitan District Bonds at a price of \$22,487,462.70.
+The Bonds were offered for sale by the County at public bidding on March 15, 2016, in accordance with the official Notices of Sale.
+Bank of America Merrill Lynch was awarded the Public Improvement Bonds at a price of \$109,540,383.66, Morgan Stanley & Co.
+LLC was awarded the Metropolitan District Bonds at a price of \$27,387,679.70 and Raymond James & Associates, Inc. was awarded the Taxable Bonds at a price of \$1,736,539.40.
 The initial public reoffering prices set forth on the inside cover page are based on information furnished to the County by the successful bidder and may be changed by the successful bidder.
 The successful bidder may reoffer and sell the Bonds that it has purchased to certain dealers (including dealers depositing bonds into investment trusts) and others at prices lower than the reoffering prices set forth on the cover page.
+Morgan Stanley, parent company of Morgan Stanley & Co.
+LLC, the successful bidder for the Metropolitan District Bonds, has entered into a retail distribution arrangement with Morgan Stanley Smith Barney LLC.
+As part of the distribution arrangement, Morgan Stanley & Co.
+LLC may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
+As part of this arrangement, Morgan Stanley & Co.
+LLC may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Metropolitan District Bonds.
 Any other information concerning the terms of reoffering of the Bonds of each series, if any, including yields or prices, should be obtained from the successful bidder therefor and not from the County.